How Fast Do Snowboarders Go On Average? Amateur vs Pro

 Ever straight-lined a hill from top to bottom?
 Feels pretty fast right?

-I decided to investigate the average snowboard speed and share my findings.
+I decided to investigate the average snowboard speed and here’s what I found.

 You might be surprised to know that the average snowboard speed for amateur riders is between 20mph and 30mph.
-This is of course dependent on ability and the steepness of the slope.
+That’s as fast or faster than the fastest sprinters in the world, like Usain Bolt, who topped out at 27.33 MPH.
+This is of course dependent on ability, the steepness of the slope, and other factors (see above).
 Intermediate amateur riders can reach speeds of up to 55mph in short bursts.

 how fast do snowboarders go?